 This should not be news, but given how long those headphones have sat in my dialysis bag without being charged I was actually impressed with how long it lasted.
 When it died I switched it off for no particular reason and rapidly decided I needed something that filled my ears more than an audiobook.
 Spotify to the rescue.
 When music started playing I turned it up as far as was comfortable and managed to drown most of the noise out.

 I was still very aware that something was happening but it was as effective as the noise cancellation had been.

 I asked how much longer but she couldn’t tell me.
-I didn’t really see an issue here as my iPad battery had done very well just playing audio so I had plenty of juice left, until I thought about the spinal and nerve blocks, so I asked whether this was going to require some sort of top-up.
+I didn’t really see an issue here as my iPad battery had done very well just playing audio so I had plenty of juice left, until I thought about the spinal and nerve blocks.
+I asked whether this was going to require some sort of top-up.
 She said no with that air of confidence that inspires confidence in others.
 I settled back into my music with my mind as at rest as it could be.

 Back to the lovely music.